useperform/perform/docs/tutorial/bikes.rst

 In only a few steps, we have successfully:

 * Created a new doctrine entity
-* Created an admin class and service definition for that entity
+* Created a crud class and service definition for that entity
-* Defined admin routes for the admin class
+* Added crud routes
-* Created a menu entry for those admin routes
+* Created a menu entry for those routes

 .. note::
    Rapid development is great, but what if the defaults don't work?